Northridge Fashion Center

 Northridge Fashion Center is a large shopping mall located in Northridge, Los Angeles, California.
 It opened in 1971.
 It was severely damaged during the Northridge earthquake in 1994, but renovated extensively in 1995, 1998, and 2003.
-The mall's anchor stores are J. C. Penney, two Macy's locations, Dave and Buster’s, and an AMC Theatres formerly owned by Pacific Theatres.
+The mall features J. C. Penney, Macy's, and Macy's Furniture Gallery, Dick's Sporting Goods, in addition to an AMC Theatres.

 History

 The mall’s original anchors were JCPenney, Sears, Bullock's, and The Broadway.

 The first store to open at the mall was a Bullock's department store, in September 1971.
 The Broadway followed in October, and Sears in November; after the rest of the mall opened in 1971, J. C. Penney was added as a fourth anchor in 1972.
 An expansion was announced in 1985, comprising J. W. Robinson's and May Company California.
 Both stores were the anchors to two new wings added in 1988.
 When those chains merged in 1993, they both operated as Robinsons-May.

 In January 1994, the mall was damaged by the Northridge earthquake.
 The earthquake severely damaged several parking structures, caused damage to the interior mall, and all six anchor stores, including the Bullock's store, which was condemned soon afterward.
 Although The Broadway and Sears reopened in late 1994, renovation was further delayed through mid-1995.
 By June 1995, J. C. Penney was gutted and rebuilt.
 Bullock's was completely demolished and rebuilt from the ground up as a result of the earthquake.